Isaac Bayley Balfour: Biography

-He died at Court Hill, Haslemere in Surrey.
+Balfour died at Court Hill, Haslemere in Surrey.

 Family

 In 1884 he married Agnes Boyd Balloch.
-Their daughter Isabel Marion Agnes (Senga) Bayley Balfour, married the diplomat Francis Aglen and was mother to Anthony John Aglen.
+Their daughter Isabel Marion Agnes (Senga) Bayley Balfour, married the diplomat Francis Aglen and was mother to Anthony John Aglen..
+His only son, also named Isaac Bayley, or ‘Bay’, was killed in 1915 while serving in the First World War at Gallipoli.

 Specific interests

 Balfour's interest in Sino-Himalayan plants also put him in contact with botanist and plant collector Reginald Farrer.
 Farrer provided valuable information to Balfour and the Royal Botanic Garden Edinburgh by sending him his plant illustrations together with the field notes, botanical specimens and seeds he had collected.